-See the Waste disposal charges for a full list of applicable fees and charges.
+See Council's Fees and charges for a full list of applicable fees and charges.
 When visiting our waste management facilities, please use electronic payments where possible to protect the health of the community and staff.

 Waste material not accepted at any facility